 The toxin, ethylene glycol, is what makes antifreeze lethal.
 Dogs can consume great quantities of ethylene glycol before being repulsed by its aftertaste, and by then, it's too late.

-It only takes a small amount ethylene glycol to cause fatal damage to the brain, liver and kidneys.
+It only takes a small amount of ethylene glycol to cause fatal damage to the brain, liver and kidneys.
 In fact, less than three ounces of antifreeze is enough to poison a medium-sized dog.

 How can I prevent antifreeze poisoning?

-The best way to avoid antifreeze poisoning in your dog, is to follow a few simple precautions:
+The best way to avoid antifreeze poisoning in your dog is to follow a few simple precautions: